MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-context-attributes.md

   - `value.context.theme`: user’s client theme can be one of default, contrast, or dark.
   - `value.CommandContext`: context from where extension was invoked – `message`, `compose`, and `commandbox`.
   - `channelData.tenant.id`: Tenant ID of the invoking user.
   - `composeExtension` or `queryLink`: Instrument by handling this invoke request.
-This provides an event every time a URL is unfurled in a tenant. `TurnContext` can provide tenant and other related details.
+It provides an event every time a URL is unfurled in a tenant. `TurnContext` can provide tenant and other related details.

 - **User Information**: